skarlekar/fargate-patterns/README.md

 ### Tom Thumb - A video thumb-nail generator
 Tom Thumb is a video thumb-nail generator task.
 It is implemented following the ***Container-on-Demand*** pattern.

 In a typical usage, an user uploads a video file to a S3 bucket.
 A trigger is set on the S3 bucket to notify a Lambda function in the event of a file upload to the *video* folder in the bucket.
-A Lambda is deployed with a Python code to
+A Lambda is deployed with a Python code to extract the name of the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODk4MzU0OTgsLTIwNDMwOTQ4ODMsMj
+eyJoaXN0b3J5IjpbLTE1ODk1Nzg3NDcsLTIwNDMwOTQ4ODMsMj
 A1NzE1NDk2Miw0OTc4ODYzMzAsLTE3ODMxNjYxMTYsLTEwNTMw
 NTA5NTgsMTkzNDA5OTY1NiwtMTI0MDI1NTQ5MiwyMDIyNjE2NT
 g1LC04MTk2OTUzMTQsMTU3NDgwMjQyMSwxMzkxMjE1MjI0LC0x